 Another issue mentioned in the report is the complexity of pricing structures and the lack of competition during patent protection, which is critical to driving appropriate pricing, according to HCPF.
 The report says increasing transparency can help solve this, as well as having state and federal agencies (such as the Food and Drug Administration) intervene to influence price during the patent approval process.

-To address the increasing yearly number of high-cost, specialty drugs being produce, the report suggests utilizing value-based contracts and re-evaluating the incentives drug producers have for manufacturing drugs.
+To address the increasing yearly number of high-cost, specialty drugs being produced, the report suggests utilizing value-based contracts and re-evaluating the incentives drug producers have for manufacturing drugs.
 The federal government can also play a role here by intervening in the launch prices of drugs, the report says.

 The report recommends passing cost-lowering rebates to relieve employers and consumers.
 This would bypass the “middlemen” who profit off of high drug costs, HCPF says.

 The report also touches on disparities in drug pricing, saying there are impactful differences in the pricing Pharmacy Benefit Managers and insurance companies give to small and large employers.
 HCPF calls for coalition-led negotiations to improve drug discounts, rebates and other pricing to address these best practice disparities.

 Bimestefer says studying and learning from federal Medicaid protections is key to solving some of these issues.
 The Medicaid Drug Rebate Program requires manufacturers to offer their “best price” for Rx — if an Affordability Board in Colorado established a lower price, Medicaid would have the right to that price, she said.

 Another thing the state can learn from Medicaid is the utility of rebates for drug prices, according to HCPF.